Social Media Patron Policy

 - Private and confidential information about oneself or others

 The Library reserves the right to deny access to any/all of the Library’s social media sites for any individual or entity who violates this policy or applicable laws, at any time and without prior notice.
 Only employees designated and authorized by the Tinley Park Public Library can prepare content for or delete, edit, or otherwise modify content on Library-sponsored social media.
 Library-authored posts may be edited by designated Library staff for space and content, while retaining the intent of the original post.

 Community members should be aware that content posted on Library social media sites is subject to the Illinois Freedom of Information Act (FOIA) and record retention laws.

-Appeal and Review
+Appeal And Review

-Board Approved 12/6/2017
+Board Approved 9/26/2012